Review: ‘May December,’ starring Natalie Portman and Julianne Moore

 Also witnessing this spectacle is Luther Ellis (played by Wesley Snipes, one of the producers of “Back on the Strip”), a former member of an all-male stripper group called the Chocolate Chips, who were very popular in Las Vegas about 30 years ago.
 Luther’s stage name in the group was Mr. Big.
 After seeing Merlin’s physique, Luther gets the idea to reunite the Chocolate Chips and add Merlin as a new member.
 Luther, who uses a cane because of a leg injury, will not be a dancer in this reunited group, but he will be the group’s manager and emcee.

 Merlin says no at first to Luther’s stripper job offer, until Merlin changes his mind because he needs the money.
 “Back on the Strip” then goes through very tedious and not-funny-at-all sequences of Luther and Merlin tracking down the other former members of the Chocolate Chips, who all still live in the Las Vegas area.
-Each former member has something about them that makes them a less-than-ideal candidate for this stripper reunion.
+Each former member has something about himself that makes him a less-than-ideal candidate for this stripper reunion.

 Desmond “Da Body” Day (played by Faizon Love) was known for being the most physically fit member of the Chocolate Chips.
-Now, Desmond is very overweight.
+Desmond is now very overweight.
 Tyriq “Da Face” Cox (played by Bill Bellamy) was known as the “pretty boy” of the Chocolate Chips.
 Now, Tyriq is a happily married father who’s busy with infant quadruplet daughters.

 Amos “Slim Sexy” Fowler (played by J.B.
 Smoove) was known for being the raunchiest dancer when he was a member of the Chocolate Chips.
 Now, Amos is a born-again Christian pastor with an equally religious wife named Eve Fowler (played by Caryn Ward), who knows about Amos’ past as a stripper.
 Eve immensely dislikes the thought of Amos being a stripper.
 Eve used to be Desmond’s girlfriend.
 There’s a useless subplot of Desmond and Eve going on platonic dates together without Amos knowing.

 The Chocolate Chips got their name because they were marketed as a stripper group consisting only of black men.
-One of the group’s former members is Xander (played by Gary Owen), whose stripper stage name was Dr. X. Now, Xander is a real-life doctor (he’s a plastic surgeon) with a trophy wife named Bambi (played by Emelina Adams), who looks like she’s no stranger to plastic surgery.
+One of the group’s former members is Xander (played by Gary Owen), whose stripper stage name was Dr. X. Xander is now a real-life doctor (he’s a plastic surgeon) with a trophy wife named Bambi (played by Emelina Adams), who looks like she’s no stranger to plastic surgery.

 The “joke” about Xander is that when he was in the Chocolate Chips, he always wore a full-face mask.
 Now, all these years later, his former Chocolate Chip mates are shocked to find out that Xander is white.
 (Xander used dark makeup and tanning on the rest of his body to pass himself of as a black man while working as a stripper.)